Frequently Asked Questions (FAQ's)

-The distribution of funds to eligible students via eChecks will begin the week of June 15, 2020, and will not be applied to past due, current, or future charges at the University.
-Students will receive an email from our partner, Paymerang/Deluxe Corporation (eCheck processor for Loyola Marymount University), notifying them of the funds and explaining how to access these funds.
-Please ensure that Paymerang (firstname.lastname@example.org) is whitelisted in your email account so that this message does not go into your Spam folder.
+The distribution of funds to eligible students will not be applied to past due, current, or future charges at the University.
+Students will receive an email from our partner, Deluxe Corporation (eCheck processor for Loyola Marymount University/Paymerang), notifying them of the funds and explaining how to access these funds.
+Please ensure that firstname.lastname@example.org is whitelisted in your email account so that this message does not go into your Spam folder.
 Whitelisting is a quick, one-time-only task to ensure the sender of an email gets added to the recipient’s address book or safe senders list.

 This grant does not need to be listed as part of your income on your 2020 tax return.

 Students and families who have experienced a significant change to their family’s circumstances associated with the COVID-19 pandemic may consider a 2020-21 Appeal and Special Circumstance Form available on the Financial Aid website here.

 Since these funds can only be used for specific costs incurred as a result of the COVID-19 campus disruption, they will not affect future financial aid eligibility.
 These costs include food, housing, course materials, technology, health care, and childcare.